Gyungbu/beta_meta/README.md

 The whole meta_data folder should be downloaded.

-The list of required packages is saved in the requiremets.txt file.
+The list of required packages was displayed in the requiremets.txt file.

 When you run the command below, the code will be executed.